-It’s looking likely that travel is off the cards this summer, and while we are still coming to terms with the fact that we won’t be basking under the Ibizan sun, sipping on cocktails in Mykonos or white water rafting our way through Thailand, we can still make the most of the summer here in the UK.
+It’s looking likely that travel is off the cards this summer unless you’ve had both your vaccines, and while we are still coming to terms with the fact that we won’t be basking under the Ibizan sun, sipping on cocktails in Mykonos or white water rafting our way through Thailand, we can still make the most of the summer here in the UK.

 Of course there are beautiful hotels and holiday cottages dotted around the country that make for a perfect holiday destination, but we want to draw your attention to glamping and camping.
 For those not ready to fully embark on the rustic camping lifestyle, glamping provides the perfect, upmarket and luxurious alternative, adding a bit of glamour to your countryside escape.